 It can take up to 30 days after the application deadline for applications to be reviewed.
 Requesting updates sooner than this will not result in faster processing.

 It takes 8 to 10 weeks after the application deadline for applications to be fully processed.

 Advancing Futures uses email as its main contact method.
-It is important that students check their email for updates regularly.
-At times, Advancing Futures may contact a student by phone or mail.
+It is important that young adults check their email for updates regularly.
+At times, Advancing Futures may contact a young adult by phone or mail.